If you believe you are not getting equal pay, you can use a question and answer process.

 Identify who is receiving better terms and conditions than you are.
 These people are called 'comparators'.
 They must be:

-- the opposite sex to you
+- the other sex to you

 - doing equal work for the same employer or an 'associated' employer